zRafaF/tube-dl-tracker/README.md

 ## CMD cheat sheet
 * **Serve** website: Runs the uvicorn server with all the functionalities.
     * `python .\src\main.py`

+> [!NOTE]
+> The following commands are mostly for the live demo on github pages, they do not run any function of the app.

 * **Build static** website: Tries to render the Jinja2 templates for static hosting.
     * `python .\src\main.py -b`
 * **Build static** website and **serves** it: Tries to render the Jinja2 templates for static hosting then serves locally.